Steven L. Black

 Mr. Black also served as Vice Chairman of Hearthstone Realty Advisors, one of the largest institutional investors in the homebuilding sector in the United States.
 Mr. Black was a certified public accountant with Deloitte.
 Mr. Black also founded The Four Graces winery located in Oregon.

-In 2007, Ernst & Young named Cisterra Partners, LLC “Entrepreneur of the Year.”
-In 2004, the National Association of Industrial and Office Properties (NAIOP) named Cisterra “Developer of the Year.”
+Ernst & Young has named Cisterra Partners, LLC “Entrepreneur of the Year.”
+The National Association of Industrial and Office Properties (NAIOP) has named Cisterra “Developer of the Year.”
 A number of Cisterra’s projects have been recognized as “Project of the Year” for their excellence.

 A graduate of San Diego State University with a degree in accounting, Mr. Black has been a supporter of educational, arts, and environmental organizations and serves as a Fellow with The Aspen Institute, and Advisor to the Burnham-Moores Center for Real Estate at the University of San Diego, a member of the Real Estate Advisory Council at University of California-San Diego and a Life Member of the Sierra Club, among others.